RSU 73 sets 2019-20 school calendar

 He said he has typically ridden in a front seat when observing drivers and students.
 One day, however, he chose to ride in a back seat on what was one of the district’s longest runs, lasting about 90 minutes.

-Ainslin Mendosa, a middle-school student, and Vining exchanged hellos as she boarded the bus.
+Ainslin Mardosa, a middle-school student, and Vining exchanged hellos as she boarded the bus.

 “It was amazing,” he said.
 “When the other students came on, she started to interact with them, started talking with them to calm them down.”